 It takes time.

-I hope that some of the training information has helped, if you have made it this far and have a year to-two years of consistent weight training under your lifting belt.
-I tip my hat to you, this is not an easy feat, but it does show you one thing, you have staying power.
-Good luck and don’t give up!
-DWT
+I hope that some of the information has helped give a little direction, if you have made it this far and have one - two years of consistent weight training under your lifting belt.
+I tip my hat to you, this is not an easy feat, but it does show you one thing... you have staying power - Good luck and don’t give up!